FrancisVila/MFT_convert/content/en/docs/TransferCFT/internal_a_m_start_here/uconf_internal_am.md

 -   **Custom**: Create new roles

-Please refer to the [*Transfer CFT *<span class="mc-variable axway_variables.Release_Number variable" style="font-style: italic;">3.9</span> *Security Guide*](https://docs.axway.com/bundle/TransferCFT_36_SecurityGuide_allOS_en_HTML5/page/Content/security_guide/predefined_privileges.htm) for a complete list of privileges and roles.
+Please refer to the [*Transfer CFT *{{< TransferCFT/releasenumber  >}} *Security Guide*](https://docs.axway.com/bundle/TransferCFT_36_SecurityGuide_allOS_en_HTML5/page/Content/security_guide/predefined_privileges.htm) for a complete list of privileges and roles.
 Login is required.
 Additionally, the Internal AM use cases page describes three use cases and their configuration.

 ## Configuring internal access management